Developing independence through real life experiences

 I want a job I like.

-Blossom Upper House Pimlico is a specialist school for pupils from Yr 7 with complex Speech, language and communication needs who flourish when following a functional curriculum within a total communication environment.
+Blossom Upper House Pimlico is a specialist school for pupils from Year 7 with complex speech, language and communication needs who flourish when following a functional curriculum within a total communication environment.
 The pupils have co-existing significant gross and fine motor difficulties which require specialist direct therapeutic input.

 Communication is at the root of everything at Blossom House Pimlico.
-The school is a total communication environment, with visuals, assistive software, signing, drawing and writing used alongside verbal communication.
+The school is a total communication environment, with visuals, signing, drawing and writing used alongside verbal communication.
 Speech and Language Therapy is delivered daily by a qualified SLT and is integrated throughout the school day.
 Self-advocacy is an essential skill for pupils and is supported by valuing and validating all types of Augmentative and Alternative Communication.
-Pupils are taught how to use assistive technology by specialist staff and are supported to use their Augmentative and Alternative communication systems to their full potential by a Specialist SLT.
+Pupils are supported to use their Augmentative and Alternative communication systems to their full potential by a Specialist SLT.
 The attached SLT is also trained in Makaton signing and has extensive experience and training in a range of different evidenced based approaches in order to support pupils with language and social interaction difficulties.
-These include Shape coding, SMILE therapy, Talking mats, The Nuffield Dyspraxia programme, Zones of regulation and Parent-Child interaction therapy.
+These include Talking Mats, SmiLE therapy.
 The staff team are also able to empower families and the wider community through specific training packages such as AAC training and the accredited Elklan Speech and Language Support courses.

-Occupational Therapy input is embedded within the curriculum in order to build the skills required for independent living and a qualified Occupational Therapist is onsite a minimum of 3 days per week to deliver therapy and integrate therapeutic strategies.
+Occupational Therapy input is embedded within the curriculum in order to build the skills required for independent living and a qualified Occupational Therapist is onsite a minimum of 2 days per week to deliver therapy and integrate therapeutic strategies.
 A physiotherapy programme is delivered daily which is individually tailored for each pupil.
 This is formulated and monitored by a qualified physiotherapist after an individualised assessment.
 The pupils also have structured travel training sessions delivered by the OT team.
 Arts Therapy is offered to pupils as required.